Skip to content

 Award Details

 Awards will be determined at each National ACS Meeting.
 Each awardee will each receive a $200 award.
-Awardees will be acknowledged at the PMSE/POLY Awards Ceremony at the National ACS Meeting.
+Awardees will be acknowledged at the PMSE/POLY Awards Ceremony at the ACS National Meeting.

 History